lebaochaucao-ui/lebaochaucao-ui/README.md

 ### 🕰️ Timeline
 - **Since when did I start digging into <span style="color:#0088FF">SEGA</span>?**
-  > *Since 8 years old, boii! 😎😎😎😎*
+  > *Since 8 years old, boii 😎😎😎*
 - **Proof?**
-  *I have no proof right now... but at least this repository is my first official proof for the future! 🚗😎*
+  > I have no proof right now... but at least this repository is my first official proof for the future! 🚗😎

 ---